-Established in 2007, the Community Ambassador Program for Seniors (CAPS), through its trained volunteer ambassadors, builds capacity to serve seniors in their own communities, in their own language, within their own cultural norms, and does so where seniors live, worship, and socialize.
+The Community Ambassador Program for Seniors (CAPS), through its trained volunteer ambassadors, builds capacity to serve seniors in their own communities, in their own language, within their own cultural norms, and does so where seniors live, worship, and socialize.
 Ambassadors serve as a bridge between the formal network of social services and their respective faith and cultural communities, and assist seniors in locating senior services and programs in the City of Fremont.
-CAPS is a unique, nationally-recognized, locally-implemented program of the Human Services Department (HSD) and was originally funded by a grant from the Robert Wood Johnson Foundation.
+CAPS is a unique, nationally-recognized, locally-implemented program of the Human Services Department (HSD) and has been funded by a grant from the Robert Wood Johnson Foundation.

 The CAPS mission is to increase service access for all seniors, regardless of language, culture, faith, economic status or other factors that have historically been barriers to access; provide feedback to health and social service providers to improve cultural awareness and service delivery to older adults; and, increase the capacity of senior communities to serve their elders in a sensitive and culturally appropriate manner.